adolby/AndrewDolby.com/README.md

 3. Swap the site theme around with the footer links

-4. The above three features are implemented with the help of Reagent, a ClojureScript React wrapper.
+4. The above features are implemented with the help of Reagent, a ClojureScript React wrapper.
 Reagent provides great performance while taking care of view updates as you change your application state.